AkariOno/Trade_Carbon/README.md

 3. Change current directory in MainDo.do
 4. Run MainDo.do

-By running these programs, the following data and figures will be output from each do file stored in this repository:
+The following data and figures are output from each do file stored in this repository.

 ```mermaid
 graph LR;